sisve/openconnect-wrapper/readme.md

 * If the start menu entry is missing, open a command prompt as Administrator and execute `"C:\Program Files\TAP-Windows\bin\tapinstall.exe" install "C:\Program Files\TAP-Windows\driver\OemVista.inf" tap0901`

 To later remove all virtual ethernet adapters, use the above steps for the start menu entry "Delete ALL TAP virtual ethernet adapters", or execute `"C:\Program Files\TAP-Windows\bin\tapinstall.exe" remove tap0901` in a command prompt running with administrator privileges.

+# Development and compiling

+## Mac

+This assumes that you have homebrew installed.
+Installation instructions for Homebrew can be found at https://brew.sh/

+1. Install .NET 7 SDK from https://dotnet.microsoft.com/en-us/download/dotnet/7.0
+2. Install OpenConnect with `homebrew install openconnect`